ADA (American Dental Association) Logo PNG

 What is ADA (American Dental Association)?

-This is a leading organization in the field of dentistry, setting high standards for the entire industry.
+This is a leading organization in dentistry, setting high standards across the industry.
 It helps improve oral health by researching, testing, and certifying products.
-The organization provides dentists with valuable resources, educational programs, and opportunities for professional growth to keep their knowledge current.
-More than 160,000 professionals are part of a network that facilitates the exchange of experience and the advancement of dental practice.
+The organization provides dentists with valuable resources, educational programs, and opportunities for professional growth to keep their knowledge up to date.
+More than 160,000 professionals are part of a network that facilitates the exchange of experience and advances dental practice.
 The familiar quality mark on dental care products has become a symbol of reliability and safety, recognized by dentists and everyday consumers.

 1965 – 1983